mrworf/plexupdate/README.md

 See explanation in the top of this document.

+## Do I have to use the `extras/installer.sh` ?

+Of course not, anything you find under `extras/` is optional and only provided as a easier way to get `plexupdate.sh` up and running quickly.

 ## What email and password are you talking about

 The email and password for http://plex.tv